apache/arrow/docs/source/developers/java/building.rst

     These packages are not official releases.
 Use them at your own risk.

 Arrow nightly builds are posted on the mailing list at `builds@arrow.apache.org`_.
 The artifacts are uploaded to GitHub.
-For example, for 2022/07/30, they can be found at `Github Nightly`_.
+For example, for 2022/07/30, they can be found at `GitHub Nightly`_.

 Installing from Apache Nightlies